NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_documentation.md

 - `Create column box based on column storagename using expression grel:if(value.split(' ')[0] == 'Box', value.split(' ')[1], '')`

-The following steps create the taxonomy based on the rank ID.
+The following steps create the taxonomy and assign the rank based on the rank ID.

 - `Create column genus based on column taxonfullname using expression grel:if(cells['rankid'].value >= 180, value.split(' ')[0], '')`
 - `Create column species based on column taxonfullname using expression grel:if(cells['rankid'].value >= 220, value.split(' ')[1], '')`